 - DO NOT Just Spurt Out Notes With No End.
 Use a rule of thumb that you should never be improvising for more than half of the time – and even that is usually too much.
 Take examples from the professional recordings.

 - Sometimes DO Play And “Reinforce” The Whole Chord Being Played Now And Don’t Just Improvise With Single Notes.
-For example if the rhythm is fully strumming a G chord now, you can add a lot by arpeggiating the G chord slowly.
+For example, if the rhythm is fully strumming a G chord now, you can add a lot by arpeggiating the G chord slowly.
 Especially if you’re playing an electric guitar and the notes you play can sound more prominent and fuller than the other guitar that’s playing rhythm.
 Do that for a sequence of chords before going back to the scale – this adds so much, or you can even do it for almost the whole song and buff it up.
-Don’t Look Back In Anger by Oasis is as great example of mixing those two improv styles together.
+Don’t Look Back In Anger by Oasis is a great example of mixing those two improv styles together.

 - DO NOT Push Your Volume Up Too Much On The Amplifier.
 This is true especially for certain setups like when you play lead on an electric and the other guitarist is playing rhythm on an acoustic which might not even be amped.
 So make sure you do not “swallow” him and keep your volume to about the same.
 In the recording studio – This is what’s called “maintaining a balanced mix”.

 - DO Ask The Other Musicians For A Solo!
 Even if right now your solos are not amazing, don’t be shy.
 You gotta start somewhere and nobody was born Jimi Hendrix including Jimi himself.
-It’s cool if you ask and decide about the solo before you actually start playing the song, and then decide together where your solo will take place, or in the more freestyle jams, you will just know and feel when you should come in and the other musicians will leave you the space for it.
-Also – “return the favour” and ask the rhythm player if he would like to switch at some point to take a solo while you will take on the rhythm.
+It’s cool if you ask and decide about the solo before you actually start playing the song, and then decide together where your solo will take place, or in the more freestyle jams, you will just know and feel when you should come in and the other musicians will leave you space for it.
+Also – “return the favor” and ask the rhythm player if he would like to switch at some point to take a solo while you will take on the rhythm.

 - DO Not Be Afraid To Repeat Exact Phrases: That’s how certain riffs became so legendary and recognizable.
 Think “Satisfaction” by The Rolling Stones.
 Think “Walk This Way” by Aerosmith.
 If You think you’ve got something catchy in your hands, keep drilling it into our minds… It might just work.